darkrenaissance/darkfi/doc/src/misc/tor-darkirc.md

 ## Step 2: Build and run darkirc

 In the main repository: `make BINS="darkirc"`.

-The binary will create a configuration file at `~/.config/darkirc/darkirc_config.toml`.
+Then run `./darkirc`.
+This will create a configuration file at `~/.config/darkirc/darkirc_config.toml`.

 ## Step 3: Configure Network Settings

-Tor requires specific timeout settings in order to maintain a stable connection.

-Ensure the config file contains the following:
+Change the following settings in the configuration file created in Step 2.

-_If you notice some settings are not present in the file, simply add them._
+As you modify the file, if you notice some settings are missing, simply add them.
+Some settings may be commented-out by default.

 ```toml
 # connection settings